Nomi-CEu/Nomi-CEu/README.md

 The two patch repos are:
 - [NuclearCraft](https://github.com/Exaxxion/NuclearCraft/tree/2.18y-ceu).
 This fixes GTCEu incompatability with NuclearCraft.
 - [Draconic Evolution](https://github.com/Nomi-CEu/Draconic-Evolution).
-This adds the destruct core button, and allows GT blocks in place of DE blocks, in the Energy Core and Reactor.
+This adds the destruct core button, and allows GT blocks in place of DE blocks in the Energy Core and Reactor.

 If there are issues or crashes with Draconic Evolution, please report them to [here](https://github.com/Nomi-CEu/Draconic-Evolution/issues) instead of the main Draconic Evolution repo.